 Burial Expenses Allowance for Veterans

-To provide a monetary allowance not to exceed $747, or that amount authorized under 38 U.S.C.
-2303 whichever is greater, toward the plot or interment expense for certain Veterans not buried in a national cemetery.
-Up to $300 as a burial allowance is payable toward the burial expense of certain Veterans.
+If the Veteran died on or after October 1, 2023, VA will provide a monetary allowance not to exceed $948, or that amount authorized under 38 U.S.C.
+2303 whichever is greater, toward the plot or interment expense for certain Veterans not buried in a national cemetery with a non-service-connected death.
+Up to $948 as a burial allowance is payable toward the burial expense of certain Veterans.
 If death is the result of a service-connected disability, payments can be made to reimburse burial and funeral expenses not to exceed $2,000 or that amount authorized under 5 U.S.C.
 8134(a) whichever is greater.
 In addition to the statutory burial allowance, the cost of transporting the Veterans' remains from place of death to site of burial is paid by VA if death occurs in a VA facility.
-The cost of transporting the remains from place of death to the national cemetery in which space is available nearest the Veteran's last place of residence may also be paid if death was due to service-connected disability, or at the time of death the Veteran was in receipt of or was entitled to receive disability compensation but for the receipt of military retired pay or non-service-connected disability pension and burial is in a national cemetery.
+The cost of transporting the remains from place of death for burial in a national cemetery or a covered Veterans cemetery, such payment shall not exceed the cost of transportation to the national cemetery nearest the Veteran's last place of residence.
+Transportation benefits may also be paid if death was due to service-connected disability, or at the time of death the Veteran was in receipt of or was entitled to receive disability compensation but for the receipt of military retired pay or non-service-connected disability pension and burial is in a national cemetery.
 A headstone or marker may be authorized.
+If the Veteran died on or after October 1, 2021, the maximum headstone or marker allowance is $231.
 Also, an American flag to drape the casket of a Veteran may be provided.

 General information about this opportunity